Zitronen25U/reading-notes/102_class_6_notes.md

 - Not many notes today.
 Just really observed some scripts that roger has shown.
 Am gonna google some scripts for the lab myself!

+## How Computers Work!

+### BILL BILL BILL GATES

+- Solid intro Bill.
+None of us know how computers work

+### What makes a computer a computer

+- how does it work?
+    - My dad worked with Nat on the xbox team.
+Small world
+    - machines that manipulate information

+- 4 different tasks of all computers

+    - input
+    - storage
+    - processing
+    - output

+### Binary and Data

+- no one deals with binary actually
+- electric wires and circuts.
+- Signal can be on, or off.
+Yes or no. 1 or 0
+- The Binary Number System
+    - any number is represented with 1's and 0's

+### Circuts and Logic

+- can take multiple signals and combine them to give diff results
+- all information processing your computer does is done by circuts

+### CPU, Memory, Input, Output

+- Input
+    - Keyboard, camera, mic etc
+    - Sends input to CPU in binary
+- CPU
+    - calculates how to give input.
+    - requests how to from memory
+- Memory
+    - gives how to CPU and stores future info
+- Output
+    - CPU gives data to output device

+### Hardware and Software

+- hardware = physical things of computers.
+- software = code
+- CPU is master controller
+- sends and receive informaiton
+- knows which circuts to use and when to use them
+- Binary commands stored in memory and executes them in sequence
+- modern day programming consists of commands stored in memory.

+### Operating System

+- BILL BILL BILL BILL GATES.
+He was mad flexing on that interview.
+I made microsoft, which MOST PEOPLE USE BTW.
+Lol get recked apple
+- Anyway, The OS is the software controller by loading things into computers memory